vishal-bhola/Ethereum-Dapp/README.md

 - Metamask(Ropsten Test Network) is used for transaction fees(includes Amount+Gas fee ).

-- ### Gas - Whenever we do a transaction , the miners want to get rewarded , so we have to pay them some fees known as GAS.
+- ### Gas - Whenever we do a transaction , the miners want to get rewarded , so we have to pay them some fees known as Gas.

 - Ether is the cryptocurrency being used for transaction based on Ethereum.